 In 1925, Ataturk gave a speech where he said that the people of Turkey are democratic and that the people of the United States of America are their allies.

 In the video, available below, Ataturk stated that “Turkish people have a deep and powerful fondness for American people” and should “keep the world at peace through a mutual alliance”.

-He noted that he was certain the US felt the same way.
+He noted that he was confident the US felt the same way.

-There is some probability Ataturk drew inspiration from George Washington, from his days as a teen studying the wars of America’s Founding Father at military school, to his adult days when he became the Turkish equivalent.
+There is some probability Ataturk drew inspiration from George Washington.
+From Ataturk’s days as a teen studying the wars of America’s Founding Father at military school to his adult days when he became the Turkish equivalent.